-Dialectical behavioral therapy or DBT is a specific type of cognitive behavioral therapy that was developed in the late 1980s by Marsha M. Linehan.
-It was originally created as a way to treat people with borderline personality disorder but has been expanded to treat other conditions and aliments such as depression, eating disorders, PTSD, and substance abuse problems.
-It is similar to cognitive behavioral therapy in that it looks to change negative thought patterns into more productive thinking to positively impact behavior, but DBT utilizes the patient’s personal relationships to do so.
+Dialectical behavioral therapy, or DBT, is a specific type of cognitive behavioral therapy that was developed in the late 1980s by Marsha M. Linehan.
+It was originally created to treat people with borderline personality disorder but has been expanded to treat other conditions and ailments such as depression, eating disorders, PTSD, and substance abuse problems.
+It is like cognitive behavioral therapy in that it looks to change negative thought patterns into more productive thinking to positively impact behavior, but DBT utilizes the patient’s personal relationships to do so.
 Many people have strong emotional responses connected to their personal relationships, whether positive or negative, and dialectical behavioral therapy uses these emotional responses to illicit change in the patient.

 While CBT is centered on change alone, DBT also focuses on acceptance.
-Through individual and group sessions, the therapist will try to promote feelings of validation, acceptance, and support for the patient, while also helping them take steps to promote changes aimed at improving their quality of life.
+Through individual and group sessions, the therapist will try to promote feelings of validation, acceptance, and support for the patient while also helping them take steps to promote changes aimed at improving their quality of life.
 Patients will learn to accept the things in life that they cannot change while also trying to improve what they can change.
-Utilizing this type of thought, patients are better able to handle life’s everyday problems in healthy ways while setting and pursuing goals to help them build a more meaningful life.
+Patients are better able to handle life’s everyday problems in healthy ways while setting and pursuing goals to help them build a more meaningful life when utilizing this type of thought.

 How Is DBT Used for Addiction?

 Substance abuse dialectical behavioral therapy can also be helpful with relapse prevention.
 Once patients leave rehab and start to reintegrate themselves back into their community, they are bound to run into some uncomfortable and triggering situations.
-DBT can help patients raise their confidence and self-image that can make them more comfortable in these situations.
-It can also teach them to better regulate their emotions, especially in regards to others, and turn to healthier means of coping and conflict resolution to avoid turning to drugs or alcohol.
+DBT can help patients raise their confidence and self-image, which can make them more comfortable in these situations.
+It can also teach them to better regulate their emotions, especially in regard to others, and turn to healthier means of coping and conflict resolution to avoid turning to drugs or alcohol.

 Comprehensive Treatment at BHOPB

-As a holistic treatment center, we believe that addiction is more than just the physical dependence on drugs or alcohol.
+As a Lake Worth Drug Rehab, we believe that addiction is more than just physical dependence on drugs or alcohol.
 In order to help patients find lasting sobriety, we also address the underlying mental health problems and ancillary issues at play that will likely lead to relapse if ignored.
 DBT for addiction is just one of many therapies we use to help patients during their time with us.